 Serving British Army member, 21, charged with terror offence

-Daniel Abed Khalif, of Beaconside, Stafford, will appear in court on Saturday.
+Daniel Abed Khalife, of Beaconside, Stafford, will appear in court on Saturday

 A 21-year-old serving member of the British Army has been charged with a terror offence, the Metropolitan Police said.

-Daniel Abed Khalif, of Beaconside, Stafford, was charged on Friday over two incidents in August 2021 and January of this year.
+Daniel Abed Khalife, of Beaconside, Stafford, was charged on Friday over two incidents in August 2021 and January of this year.

 He is accused of attempting to “elicit information of a kind likely to be useful to a person committing or preparing an act of terrorism”, at Beaconside, Stafford, on August 2 2021.